Warren County, New Jersey: Federal representatives

 Warren County falls entirely within the 7th congressional district.

 State representatives

 The 22 municipalities of Warren County are represented by two separate legislative districts.

 Politics

-Warren County has long been a consistently conservative county in local, state, and national elections, much like the neighboring counties of Sussex and Hunterdon.
+Warren County has long been a consistently conservative county in local, state, and national elections, much like neighboring Sussex County.
 All of its state legislators and countywide elected officials are Republicans, as are the vast majority of municipal officials.
-As of October 1, 2021, there were a total of 88,776 registered voters in Warren County, of whom 34,573 (38.9%) were registered as Republicans, 22,917 (25.8%) were registered as Democrats and 30,055 (33.9%) were registered as unaffiliated.
-There were 1,231 voters (1.4%) registered to other parties.
+The county has not backed a Democrat for president since 1964, and has only done so four times since 1920.
+No Democrat has carried the county in a gubernatorial election since 1977.
+As of June 1, 2024, there were a total of 87,537 registered voters in Warren County, of whom 35,756 (40.8%) were registered as Republicans, 23,346 (26.7%) were registered as Democrats and 26,938 (30.8%) were registered as unaffiliated.
+There were 1,497 voters (1.7%) registered to other parties.

-In the 2008 presidential election, John McCain carried Warren County by a 14% margin over Barack Obama, with Obama winning statewide by 15.5% over McCain.
-In the 2012 U.S. presidential election, Mitt Romney carried the county by a 15.4% margin over Barack Obama.
-In the 2016 U.S. presidential election, Donald Trump carried the county by a 25.3% margin over Hillary Clinton.
-In 2020, Trump carried Warren County by a 16.1% margin over Joe Biden.